andresebr/kumodd/README.md

 Google Drive folders can hold duplicate file names that are differentiated by their version number.
 Unix and Windows file systems require filenames within a folder are unique.
-So, in order to save various version of a given file, kumodd appends '(version)' before the extension.
+So, for version number > 1, kumodd appends '(version)' before the extension.
 For example: ./My Drive/Untitled document(12).pdf

 ## Time Stamps